Raluca1/spread_calculator/README.md

         { :bond=>"C7", :benchmark=>"G6", :spread_to_benchmark=>0.25E1 }
     ]

-This result can be converted to a nice csv string by utility method `spread_to_benchmark_to_s` to be printed to stdout and in tests.
+This result can be converted to a nice csv string by utility method `spread_to_benchmark_to_s` to be printed to stdout or used in tests.

     bond,benchmark,spread_to_benchmark
     C1,G1,1.60%